particle-iot/docs/src/content/support/troubleshooting/key-management.md

 ### How to Backup/Save your Key:

-1. Place your {{device}} into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.
+1. Place your device into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.

 2. Run the ``particle keys save mykey.der`` command.
-This will backup the key on your {{device}} to the Home folder on your computer.
+This will backup the key on your device to the Home folder on your computer.
 You can substitute your own naming convention for the *.der file if you wish.

 ### How to Restore/Load your Key:

-1. Place your {{device}} into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.
+1. Place your device into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.

 2. Run the ``particle keys load mykey.der`` command.
-This will restore the key you saved previously to your Home directory to your {{device}}.
+This will restore the key you saved previously to your Home directory to your device.
 The file may not necessarily be named mykey.der, substitute whatever you backed it up as previously with the ``particle keys save`` command.

 ### How to Change your Key:

-If you have physical access to the {{device}} in question, here's how to change the Key on it.
-Once you do that you can share the Public key with us and we'll get you up and running again on that {{device}}.
-You may not even need to share the key with us if it your {{device}} connects to the Cloud after following this procedure.
+If you have physical access to the device in question, here's how to change the Key on it.
+Once you do that you can share the Public key with us and we'll get you up and running again on that device.
+You may not even need to share the key with us if it your device connects to the Cloud after following this procedure.

 Bare with me for these next steps!
-This is slightly complicated because of the great security implemented on the {{device}}.
+This is slightly complicated because of the great security implemented on the device.

 1. Before we can start, you're going to want to install the Particle CLI tool to make life easier!
 [Particle CLI](/tutorials/developer-tools/cli)